keoko/sisyphus/README.md

 ## TODO
+- notify when a file is updated to the atom
+- send git hash number and repo keyword
 - server caching strategy: use atom, agent to store in-memory data structure
-- notify when a file is updated to the atom
 - configurable repositories (do we store them in git?) every X minutes update the conf file
 - backoffice to manage configuration
 - security (authentication OAuth?) check CMS TW